The starting point

 The writing

 Three books.
+One ebook.
 One Substack.
 The same argument.

 Three books examine what happens when technology outpaces the human systems